Fiserv/Commerce-Hub/docs/Transactions/Refund.md

 ---
-tags: [carat, commerce-hub, card-not-present, card-present, capture, settle, cancel, refund]
+tags: [carat, commerce-hub, card-not-present, card-present, settle, cancel, refund]
 ---

-# Refund
+# Refund Charges

 ## Overview

-If the customer wish to cancel the transaction after the batch has been settled, the merchant would need to release the original authorization by issuing a Refund request to the original Transaction ID or Order ID.
-Refund can be initiated either for full amount or partial amount of the order.
+If the customer returns product or requests to cancel the transaction after the batch has been settled, the merchant will need to release the original authorization by issuing a refund request to the original `transactionId` or `orderId`.
+Refunds can be initiated for the full amount or a partial amount of the original authorization.

 #### Refund Types